Adyem/ctoc-cobol-transpiler/docs/runtime_api_reference.md

   is shorter, and writes a status flag to the trailing return slot (`0` for success, `1` when the request exceeds the available source or destination space).
+- `CBLC-MEMCMP` compares two caller-supplied buffers (each up to 255 characters) using their declared lengths, an explicit byte-count limit, and a trailing signed result slot.
+The helper clamps the comparison to the smallest of the declared lengths, the caller-provided count, and the 255-byte ceiling, never reads past those limits, and writes `-1`, `0`, or `1` into the result depending on the ordering of the examined bytes.
+- `CBLC-STRCAT` appends two caller-supplied alphanumeric buffers (each up to 255 characters) into a destination buffer passed by reference along with its declared length.
+The helper scans the destination to find the existing content length, appends the left operand followed by the right operand while respecting the destination limit, reports truncation through a numeric status flag, and writes the resulting character count into the trailing return slot.
+- `CBLC-ATOI` converts a caller-supplied alphanumeric buffer (up to 255 characters) that is passed by reference alongside a declared length supplied by value.
+The helper trims leading spaces, accepts an optional sign, validates that the remaining characters are decimal digits, and accumulates the value in a signed `PIC S9(9)` result slot.
+It clamps processing to the declared length, rejects non-digit characters or values outside the ±999,999,999 range, and reports success or failure through a trailing numeric status flag while preserving the original buffer.
+Callers reference the helper through `std::atoi`.
+- `CBLC-ATOL` extends `CBLC-ATOI` to emit signed `PIC S9(18)` results suitable for widened integer domains.
+It accepts the same calling convention, enforces digit-only input, rejects values outside the ±999,999,999,999,999,999 range, and reports status via the trailing numeric slot.
+Callers reference the helper through `std::atol`.
+- `CBLC-ATOLL` mirrors the above helpers but widens the trailing result slot to `PIC S9(36)` so callers can capture extended integral domains required by the transpiler.
+The routine trims leading spaces, honors an optional sign, scans digits within the caller-declared length (up to 255 characters), rejects trailing non-space content, and reports overflow or invalid input through the status flag while leaving the input buffer untouched.
+Callers reference the helper through `std::atoll`.
+- `CBLC-TOUPPER` mutates a caller-supplied alphanumeric buffer (up to 255 characters) in place, converting any lowercase ASCII letters to uppercase.
+  Callers pass the buffer by reference, the declared length by value, and a trailing numeric status slot by reference.
+The helper scans no more than the declared length (clamped to 255), stops on NUL bytes, updates letters via `INSPECT ...
+CONVERTING`, and leaves the status flag at `0` to report success.
+- `CBLC-TOLOWER` mirrors `CBLC-TOUPPER` but converts uppercase ASCII letters to lowercase while leaving other characters untouched.
+It respects the declared length (capped at 255), stops on NUL bytes, and returns status `0` in the trailing slot.
+- `CBLC-ISDIGIT` accepts a single-character alphanumeric operand by reference along with a trailing numeric slot.
+It moves the operand into a working storage buffer, checks whether the value falls within the ASCII `'0'`–`'9'` range, and writes `1` to the result when it does (otherwise `0`).
+The helper leaves the operand unmodified so callers can reuse the character.
+- `CBLC-ISALPHA` shares the same calling convention as `CBLC-ISDIGIT` but recognizes uppercase and lowercase ASCII letters.
+It reports `1` for values in the `'A'`–`'Z'` or `'a'`–`'z'` ranges and `0` for any other character without altering the input.
+- `CBLC-POWEROF` raises a caller-supplied base to a caller-supplied exponent.
+  Both operands are passed by reference as `USAGE COMP-2` values along with a trailing floating result slot and numeric status flag.
+The helper rejects zero bases paired with non-positive exponents and negative bases paired with fractional exponents by zeroing the result and returning status `1`.
+Valid inputs compute `base ** exponent`, storing the floating result and reporting status `0` (size errors or overflow also return status `1`).
+Callers reference the helper through `std::pow`.
 - `CBLC-SQRT` accepts a floating operand (`USAGE COMP-2`) by reference along with a trailing floating result slot and numeric status flag.
 The helper rejects negative operands by zeroing the result and returning status `1`,